 Two days in salt water and the waves washing back it back and forth in sand.
 We brought home a dolphin’s skull.
 I felt a little guilty taking it away from the sea and its mother but then I thought how wonderful it was that a dolphin’s skull was going to live in the air and be full of sunlight.
 I promised to take it up into in the mountains whenever I got my cabin in Montana.

 That’s what I would have wanted if I was a dead baby dolphin.
 To see that kind of light.
 I figured there was no other way a dolphin would see mountain light.

 I told the dolphin it was my ancestor, I needed its bones.

 So that’s what we’re going to do to you, I said to Emmolene.

 I wasn’t sleeping outside any more, it was getting too warm and the mosquitoes, and anyway, I didn’t need to.
-What were a few more days?
+What was a few more days?

 I told her bedtime stories.
 I told her about the restaurant staff.
 I made it funny.
 She wanted to know how many were left.

 Two, I said.

 She was signing.
 I should have told you that before.
 It took us a while to think of that.
 She taught at the deaf school, she was their favorite teacher.
 I had picked it up, another way to talk to her.